LivelyKernel/lively.next/README.md

 #### Installation Instructions

 1. Clone this repository
 2. Run `make docker-build` from the root of this repository.
-Since docker uses the `root` user inside of containers, we will need to adapt file permissions inside of the lively repository.
-You will be prompted for `sudo` authentication.

 This process takes a while, ending with a running lively server at [http://localhost:9011](http://localhost:9011).
 When opting for the docker based approach, you can still use `git` as usual from your file system.